 PE & Sport Premium

-PE & Sport Funding Impact Statement 2018‐19
+PE & Sports Funding Impact Statement 2019/2020

 Competition and Performance

+- Offering a rich and wide range of sporting experiences including freestyling football and archery.
+This has allowed for greater inclusion.
+In the ‘Growing up in North Yorkshire’ survey 2018, 100% of pupils stated that they enjoy physical activity.
 Sports funding has enabled outdoor learning to become increasingly embedded within the curriculum.
-All pupils have the opportunity to use a local woodland for outdoor learning and we have also developed our school garden over the year.
-The impact of this can be seen in the positive engagement of all learners, increased self-esteem, socialisation and team building skills.
+All children have the opportunity to use a local woodland for outdoor learning.
+The impact of this can be seen in the positive engagement of all learners, increased self-esteem and team building skills.

-Promoting Health and Wellbeing
+Promoting Health and Well-Being

 Should you require any further information, please contact the School.